parvinnabili/Project2/README.md

-# UN Environmental Data Analysis Project on Anaconda Jupyter Notebooks
+# UN Environmental Data Analysis on Anaconda Jupyter Notebooks

 For this project, I analyzed the dataset retrieved from the [UN Datamart](http://data.un.org/Data.aspx?d=GHG&f=seriesID%3aCO2).
 The dataset is entitled, Carbon dioxide (CO2) Emissions without Land Use, Land-Use Change and Forestry (LULUCF), in kiloton CO2 equivalent.